compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 Free books help keep human legacy around.
 Without books, you burn time, a lot of it.

+If you want to discuss dbs all day long, i recommend joining the [Multiprocess communnity #db](https://discord.gg/CjYMRrySNq) (Phil Eaton).

 Since i scrapped my notes together, this did not start as a proper book.
 PRs welcome.